yilanchen6/yilanchen6.github.io/index.md

 My research aims to bridge the gap between theory and applications of machine learning by establishing theoretical foundations for modern deep learning models and developing principled algorithms for real-world applications.

 Interested topics:
-- deep learning theory (optimization, generalization, robustness)
+- Deep learning theory (optimization, generalization, robustness)
-- theory for large language models and foundation models
+- Theory for large language models and foundation models

 Feel free to drop me an email if you would like to collabrate or have a discussion!
 <!-- - Reinforcement learning theory -->